Azure/go-shuttle/README.md

 1. copy the `.env.template` to a `.env` at the root of the repository
 2. fill in the environment variable in the .env file
 3. run `make test-setup`. that will create the necessary azure resources.
-4. run `make build-test-image` and `make push-test-image`. that will build and push the test image to the create private registry
+4. run `make integration`. <- build & push image + start integration test run on ACI
-5. run `make test-aci`